 Ralph Heywood: After playing only five games for USC in 1943, Heywood was drafted by the Marine Corps and sent to the South Pacific aboard the USS Iowa.
 Despite his short season, he was selected as an All American end and punter.
 Following the war, he played five seasons for both the NFL and AFL before returning to the military for the Korean War.
 Heywood remained in the Marines for 32 years before retiring as Colonel.
 He is the only NFL player to have served in World War II, Korea, and Vietnam.
 Heywood passed on in 2007.

-Roger Staubach: The Cowboys drafted in 1964 out of the Naval Academy where he earned the Heisman Trophy, but had to fulfill his military commitment.
-Volunteered for a tour in Vietnam where he served as a supply officer.
-Staubach returned to the NFL in 1969 and would eventually play in four Super Bowls – winning two – and be inducted to the Hall of Fame.
+The Cowboys drafted Naval Academy graduate Roger Staubach in 1964, but the Heisman Trophy-winning quarterback first had to fulfill his military commitment.
+Staubach served on active duty for four years, including a one-year tour in Vietnam, where he served as a supply officer.
+After serving his country, “Captain Comeback” went on to lead Dallas to four Super Bowls – winning two – over his 11 year Hall of Fame career.

 Bob Kalsu: Drafted in 1968 by the Buffalo Bills and was the team’s rookie of the year.
 In order to complete his ROTC commitment, Kalsu became a second lieutenant and went to Vietnam as a member of the 101st Airborne Division.
 He was killed in action on July 21, 1970 near the A Shau Valley.

-Don Steinbrunner: Played tackle for the Cleveland Browns before a career-ending knee injury.
-Steinbrunner joined the Air Force and served as a navigator and assistant coach at the Air Force Academy.
-Steinbrunner was sent to Vietnam and offered a safe assignment which he turned down.
-On July 20, 1967, the C-123 plane that Steinbrunner and five other airmen were flying on was shot down, killing all on board.
+Don Steinbrunner played eight games at tackle for the Cleveland Browns in 1953 before being called to fulfill his ROTC service commitment.
+He was assigned to the Air Police and later became a navigator and assistant football coach at the Air Force Academy.
+Steinbrunner was wounded on a mission in Vietnam and offered a safer assignment – which he turned down.
+On July 20, 1967, the C-123 carrying Maj.
+Steinbrunner and five other airmen was shot down over Kontum, killing all on board.